As a mandatory requirement by IRAS under section 34F of the Singapore Income Tax Act, the Transfer Pricing Documentation is significant for taxpayers.

 - What is Transfer Pricing?

-- What is the form and content of the Transfer Pricing Documentation?
+- What is the Form and Content of the Transfer Pricing Documentation as Per the Income Tax (Transfer Pricing Documentation) Rules, 2018?

-- What are the provisions for Transfer Pricing audit by the IRAS?
+- What Are the Provisions for the Transfer Pricing Audit By IRAS?

-- Is there a surcharge on Transfer Pricing adjustments made by the IRAS?
+- Is There a Surcharge on Transfer Pricing Adjustments Made By IRAS?

 What is Transfer Pricing?

-The IRAS also accepts Transfer Pricing Documentation as contemporaneous when it has been prepared not later than the due date of filing of the annual tax return for the financial year in which the transactions took place.
+The IRAS also accepts transfer pricing documentation as contemporaneous when it has been prepared not later than the due date of filing the annual tax return for the financial year in which the transactions took place.

-Is it mandatory to prepare Transfer Pricing Documentation for a Singapore Company from Year of Assessment 2021?
+Is it Mandatory to Prepare Transfer Pricing Documentation for a Singapore Company From the Year of Assessment 2019?

-In 2018, the IRAS made it mandatory for a Singapore Company to prepare Transfer Pricing Documentation.
+As per IRAS, it is mandatory for a Singapore company to prepare transfer pricing documentation.
 A new section i.e. Section 34F was inserted in the Income Tax Act and is applicable from YA 2019 and every subsequent year of assessment.

 As per Section 34F, a Singapore entity is required to prepare the documentation for a particular financial year, if either of the following conditions are met:

-- Gross revenue of the Singapore entity exceeds SG$10million; or
+- Gross revenue of the Singapore entity exceeds S$10 million or

 - The Singapore entity was required to prepare Transfer Pricing Documentation in the previous financial year.

-Taxpayers who do not prepare the Documentation in accordance with section 34F of the Income Tax Act shall be liable to a penalty up to SG$10,000.
+Taxpayers who do not prepare the Documentation in accordance with section 34F of the Income Tax Act shall be liable to a penalty of up to S$10,000.

 - A related domestic loan is provided between the taxpayer and a related party in Singapore, and the lender is not in the business of borrowing and lending;